 13. COVID-related calls rose by 59% in 2021

-Truecaller’s spam call report asked users how they been impacted by scam calls during the pandemic.
+Truecaller’s spam call report asked users how they were impacted by scam calls during the pandemic.
 59% of Americans received spam calls related to COVID-19 in 2021.
 (Source: Truecaller).

 14. 18 spam calls received per month on average